An Iwahori-Whittaker model for the Satake category: Constructible sheaves on affine Grassmannians and affine flag varieties

 We let $\ell$ be a prime number which is different from $p$, and let $\bk$ be either a finite extension of $\Ql$, or the ring of integers in such an extension, or a finite field of characteristic $\ell$.
 In this paper we will be concerned with the constructible derived categories $\Db_c(\Gr,\bk)$ and $\Db_c(\Fl,\bk)$ of \'etale $\bk$-sheaves on $\Gr$ and $\Fl$, respectively.
 If $K \subset \GO$ is a subgroup, we will also denote by $\Db_K(\Gr,\bk)$ and $\Db_K(\Fl,\bk)$ the (constructible) $K$-equivariant derived category of $\bk$-sheaves on $\Gr$ and $\Fl$, in the sense of Bernstein--Lunts~\cite{bernstein-lunts}.
 Each of these categories is endowed with the perverse t-structure, whose heart will be denoted $\Perv(\Gr,\bk)$, $\Perv(\Fl,\bk)$, $\Perv_K(\Gr,\bk)$ and $\Perv_K(\Fl,\bk)$ respectively.

-\begin{rmk} \begin{enumerate} \item Since $\Gr$ and $\Fl$ are ind-varieties and not varieties, the definition of the categories considered above require some care; see e.g.~\cite[\S 2.2]{nadler} or~\cite[Appendix]{gaitsgory} for details.
-We will not mention this point in the body of the paper, and simply refer to objects in these categories as complexes of sheaves. \item Recall that by \cite{mv} the category $\Rep(G^\vee_R)$ of algebraic representations of the algebraic group $G^\vee_R$ over any commutative base ring $R$ is equivalent to the corresponding category of $\GO$-equivariant perverse sheaves on $\Gr_{\mathbb{C}}$ in its analytic topology.
+\begin{rmk}\phantomsection \begin{enumerate} \item Since $\Gr$ and $\Fl$ are ind-varieties and not varieties, the definition of the categories considered above requires some care; see e.g.~\cite[\S 2.2]{nadler} or~\cite[Appendix]{gaitsgory} for details.
+We will not mention this point in the body of the paper, and simply refer to objects in these categories as complexes of sheaves. \item Recall that by \cite{mv} the category $\Rep(G^\vee_R)$ of algebraic representations of the group scheme $G^\vee_R$ over any Noetherian commutative base ring $R$ of finite global dimension is equivalent to the corresponding category of spherical perverse sheaves on $\Gr_{\mathbb{C}}$ in its analytic topology.
 More restrictive assumptions on the base ring in the present paper come from our need to use the Artin--Schreier sheaf (see~\S\ref{ss:def-IW}), which is only defined in the context of \'etale sheaves over a variety in positive characteristic; this setting yields categories of sheaves with coefficients as above.
-Notice however that some constructions involving the Artin--Schreier sheaf do have an analogue for constructible sheaves in classical topology (see e.g.~\cite{wang} for the example of Fourier--Deligne transform).
+Notice however that some constructions involving the Artin--Schreier sheaf do have an analogue for constructible sheaves in the classical topology (see e.g.~\cite{wang} for the example of Fourier--Deligne transform).
 We expect that such a counterpart of the Whittaker category can also be defined (see \cite[Remark 10.3.6]{ag} for a possible approach); this would allow one to extend our main result to more general coefficient rings. \end{enumerate} \end{rmk}

 If $K' \subset K \subset \GO$ are subgroups, we will denote by

 the natural forgetful functors.
 If $K/K'$ is of finite type, these functors have both a right and a left adjoint, which will be denoted $\rInd_{K'}^K$ and $\lInd_{K'}^K$ respectively.
 If we write $X$ for $\Gr$ or $\Fl$, these functors can be described explicity by